When can I register?

 Maintaining registration

-Toward the end of each year, we will contact you to ask if you intend to continue to home educate your child in the following year.
+We will contact you toward the end of each year to ask if you intend to continue to home educate your child in the following year.